Our Beliefs

 Communion

-is celebrated at a table that suggests the dining table in our homes.
+celebrated at a table that suggests the dining table

-with his followers and of God’s enduring love.
+last supper with his followers and of God’s enduring

 The